ivanbabko/goodrocket-css/README.md

 The aim is to provide a solid structure and sensible defaults to jump start the UI development and then be able to maintain the project without going nuts.

-It uses the best of Sass and avoids its dangerous features.
-So no things like `@extend` or deep nesting.
-It is based on BEM naming conventions and OOCSS approach.
+It is based on Sass preprocessor, BEM naming conventions, and OOCSS approach.
 A few things were inspired by the ITCSS architecture and its real-life incarnation &mdash; Inuitcss framework, which I extended and adapted to my development style.